Kali Sara: How the Romani hid their Goddess in plain sight

 Medieval Europe was a brutal place.
 The connection with nature was sapped.
 The connection with divinity was sapped.
 The connection to one’s instincts - sapped.
 In its place came stern men who spoke on behalf of a stern God.
 Everything that deviated was punished.
 Everyone had to know their place.

-If the Romani had landed on one of Saturn’s Moons, they would have found a friendlier environment.
+If the Roma had landed on one of Saturn’s Moons, they would have found a friendlier environment.

 “The Romani who first arrived in Europe still practiced Shaktism which is the worshipping of the Mother Goddess in Hinduism, or the worshipping of the female deity, which is still practiced widely all over India.